UnravelSports/unravelsports.github.io/_posts/2020-04-06-data-visualizations.md

-## Heatmaps
+## Custom Visualizations in R with ggplot

-Back in April 2020 Tyler Heaps (former Director of Sporting Analytics at U.S. Soccer) shared some of the visualizations from automated post-match reports Kevin Shank, Rishi Kowalski (YNT Performance Analysts) and I had built prior to that time.
+Back in April 2020 Tyler Heaps (former Director of Sporting Analytics at U.S. Soccer) shared some of the visualizations from automated post-match reports Kevin Shank, Rishi Kowalski (YNT Performance Analysts) and I had built prior to that time using R's ggplot library.

 ![Messi's Flow Motif Style Radar Graph](/imgs/messi.jpg){: style="width:300px; float:right;"}